jewettaij/visfd/doc/doc_filter_mrc.md

 as well as their sizes and scores (see below).
 These detected blobs are either local minima or maxima in X,Y,Z,[scale-space](https://en.wikipedia.org/wiki/Blob_detection#The_difference_of_Gaussians_approach).
-By default, two files will be created, named *file_name.minima.txt* (for storing local minima), and *file_name.minima.txt* (for storing local maxima).
-*(Note: If the "-minima-threshold" or "-maxima-threshold" argument is specified, then only one file is generated.)*
 Each file is a 5-column ascii text file with the following format:
 ```
 x1 y1 z1 diameter1 score1